Raphael-Chen/The.road.of.revival.in.C.programs/Platform_dependence/Like_Unix/Figures.in.APUE.md

     Of these five line delimiters, one (EOF) is discarded by the terminal driver when it’s processed.
 The other four are returned to the caller as the last character of the line.
 - The read also returns if a signal is caught and if the function is not automatically restarted (Section 10.5).

+### 18.11 Noncanonical Mode

+Noncanonical mode is specified by turning off the ICANON flag in the c_lflag field of the termios structure.
+In noncanonical mode, the input data is not assembled into  lines.
+The following special characters (Section 18.3) are not processed: ERASE, KILL, EOF, NL, EOL, EOL2, CR, REPRINT, STATUS, and WERASE.

+The solution is to tell the system to return when either a specified amount of data has been read or after a given amount of time has passed.
+This technique uses two variables in the c_cc array in the termios structure: MIN and TIME.
+These two elements of the array are indexed by the names VMIN and VTIME.